wiresock/WFPCalloutExplorer/README.md

 # WFPCalloutExplorer

-`WFPCalloutExplorer` is a tool designed to identify and explore Windows Filtering Platform (WFP) callout filter drivers by checking if they import the `FWPKCLNT!FwpsCalloutRegister` function.
+`WFPCalloutExplorer` is a specialized tool meticulously designed to identify currently loaded Windows Filtering Platform (WFP) callout filter drivers.
+It achieves this objective by scrutinizing whether these drivers import the vital `FWPKCLNT!FwpsCalloutRegister` function.

 ## Prerequisites